tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

 1. In the Azure Portal, select **All Services**, then type **Security**, select **Security Center**.

-2. In the Security Center blade, select **Secure score**.
+2. In the Security Center blade, under **POLICY & COMPLIANCE**, select **Secure score**.

 3. Review your overall secure score values and then notice the category values.

     ![Screen shot showing Secure score blade and the score and categories highlighted.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image115.png "Review Secure Score score and categories")

-4. Select your subscription, you will be presented with the items that have failed resource validation sorted by the score value that is assigned to that particular recommendation item.
+4. On the bottom half of the window, select your subscription, you will be presented with the items that have failed resource validation sorted by the score value that is assigned to that particular recommendation item.

 5. Select the **An Azure Active Directory administrator should be provisioned for SQL Servers**, on the recommendation blade, you will be presented with information about how to remediate the recommendation to gain the impact value to your score.